Ayush-Gola/Phone-Book-Management-System/README.md

 ## 📜 License

-📝 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+📝 This project is open-source and free to use for educational purposes.
-Feel free to use, share, and enhance it!

 ---